Last Updated: March 2026

 Government Taxes When Buying Japanese Property

-Stamp duty applies to both your purchase contract and mortgage agreement.
-The rates below are reduced rates valid until March 31, 2027:
+Stamp duty applies to both the purchase contract and the mortgage agreement.
+Reduced rates apply until March 31, 2027:

 |---|---|